Graph View

 |---|---|---|

 | Force-directed | Exploring complex networks | Physics simulation with attraction/repulsion.
-Default for world graphs. |
+Default for all graphs. |

 | Hierarchical | Showing parent-child or rank structures | DAG-based with top-down or left-right flow.
 Minimises edge crossing. |